 When you are in Sugartown, you'll notice that it is more blue-collar than most other communities in America.
 0.00% of Sugartown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sugartown is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sugartown who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-As is often the case in a small town, Sugartown doesn't have a public transportation system that people use for their commute.
+Sugartown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Sugartown is an extremely ethnically-diverse town.
 The people who call Sugartown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugartown residents report their race to be Native Hawaiian.
 Important ancestries of people in Sugartown include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.